bokkypoobah/TopSecrets/README.md

 ---

-## Install Raspberry Pi OS On A MicroSD Card
+## Prepare Raspberry Pi OS Installation MicroSD Card

 The steps to install of a fresh unconfigured version of the Raspberry Pi OS operating system on your MicroSD card using the **Raspberry Pi Imager** method follows: